Skip to main content

 Description

-CVE-2025-59031 is a medium-severity vulnerability in Open-Xchange GmbH's OX Dovecot Pro involving unsafe handling of zip-style attachments by a provided script for attachment-to-text conversion.
-Specifically, specially crafted OOXML documents can cause unintended files on the system to be indexed and included in full-text search (FTS) indexes, potentially exposing sensitive information to unauthorized actors.
-Exploitation requires network access and low privileges but no user interaction.
-No known public exploits currently exist.
-The vulnerability impacts confidentiality but not integrity or availability.
-Users are advised to avoid the vulnerable script and instead use alternative tools such as FTS tika for attachment processing.
-Organizations using OX Dovecot Pro should review their attachment handling configurations and monitor for suspicious indexing activity.
+CVE-2025-59031 is a medium severity vulnerability in Open-Xchange GmbH's OX Dovecot Pro involving unsafe handling of zip-style attachments by a provided script for attachment to text conversion.
+Specially crafted OOXML documents can cause unintended files on the system to be indexed and included in full-text search (FTS) indexes, potentially exposing sensitive information to unauthorized actors.
+There are no known public exploits.
+Users are advised not to use the vulnerable script and instead use alternative tools such as FTS tika.

 AI-Powered Analysis